 Schneiderlin close to securing Nice switch

-According to RMC Sport, the 30-year-old will undergo a medical at the Ligue 1 club ahead of concluding a €2m transfer from Everton.
+According to RMC Sport, the 30-year-old was scheduled to undergo a medical in the south of France ahead of concluding a €2m transfer from Everton and it appears as though he has successfully come through that exam.

+Julien Fournier was been quoted by France Bleu on Sunday as saying: “[Schneiderlin] should sign on Monday.
+He has passed his medical.
+We are waiting for Everton's signature.”

-Schneiderlin was set to enter the final year of his contract at Goodison Park Everton appear ready to accept a cash offer for player they signed from Manchester United under former boss Ronald Koeman in 2017.
+Schneiderlin was set to enter the final year of his contract at Goodison Park this summer but Everton appear ready to accept a cash offer for the player they signed from Manchester United under former boss Ronald Koeman in 2017.

+His imminent departure would remove a reported £100,000 a week from the wage bill.

 Note: the following content is not moderated or vetted by the site owners at the time of submission.
 Comments are the responsibility of the poster.
 Disclaimer